ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 #### Viewing VPG Status

-To display the VPG status as well as an overview of which entities are protected within the VPG, the VPG’s SLA and it's settings, run the command:
+To display the VPG status as well as an overview of which entities are protected within the VPG, the VPG’s SLA and its settings, run the command:

 ``` shell